AndyWoodOxford/aws-iac/README.md

 # aws-iac
 Refreshers for Terraform, Ansible etc.

+## Autoscaling
+The [autoscaling folder](./autoscaling/README.md) contains Terraform code that manages an AWS ASG.

 ## Terraform
 The [`terraform-init.sh`](./terraform/scripts/terraform-init.sh) script wraps the `terraform init` command, using an S3 backend: